traez/shopping-grocery-cart/README.md

 ### Continued development

-1) This was my second real respectable JavaScript project done with no cloning.
-Trying to build from the ground up, so picking challenges I can complete independently with no cloning, aside "stackoverflow research".
+1) This was my 2nd real respectable JavaScript project done with no cloning.
+Trying to build from the ground up, so picking challenges I can complete independently with no cloning, aside "Stackoverflow research".

 ### Useful resources